 What has Infinix done wrong with the Hot series?

 Quite a lot sadly.

-Battery time: The battery life -for one- hasn’t improved significantly.
+: The battery life -for one- hasn’t improved significantly.
 There’s also the constant overheating which isn’t funny.
 My Infinix Hot 2 has (on several occasions) auto-shutdown in the middle of important tasks due to overheating; similar experience with the X507.

-Picture quality: The picture quality remains somewhat disappointing.
+: The picture quality remains somewhat disappointing.
 My Gionee M2 knocks out my Infinix Hot 2 flawlessly here!

-Updates: The version upgrades / updates are often so buggy that one might be forced to downgrade to the previous (stable) version.
+: The version upgrades / updates are often so buggy that one might be forced to downgrade to the previous (stable) version.
 The XUI ROMs seem to be more stable.

-Variants: You can imagine my shock when I learnt that there was an LTE variant of my Hot 2 X510 (A Moroccan member brought this to our attention).
+: You can imagine my shock when I learnt that there was an LTE variant of my Hot 2 X510 (A Moroccan member brought this to our attention).
 The issue of several variants for the same Infinix phone model is quite unsettling since flashing the wrong variant’s firmware to your phone could either brick it or cause it to go totally dead and require a MotherBoard jumper like for a totally dead Infinix Note 2 X600.

 What is different about the Infinix Hot 3?

 So far, what we know is that it has: